 Understand Your Role as a Landlord

 Additionally, you should consider factors like the rent price in relation to the tenant's ability to afford it, as well as how property taxes might affect your overall rental income.
-Renting to the right tenants is key to a smooth rental process and maintaining your house.
+Renting to the right tenants is key to a smooth rental process and managing your house effectively.
 When it comes to lease agreements, being thorough with tenant selection will help ensure the success of your house rental.

 You should also be cautious of the questions you ask prospects when screening them.
 The Fair Housing Act requires that landlords steer clear of anything that discriminates against tenants on the basis of the 7 protected classes: race, color, religion, nationality, familial status, gender, and disability.